 - How will this (condition, treatment, etc.) affect my loved one’s daily life?

-- What type of diet should me loved one be following?
+- What type of diet should the person with cirrhosis be following?

 - Are there any activities that can help?
 What activities should be avoided?